harshitayadavv/Helix/readme.md

 Modern software projects contain thousands of files, APIs, services, and dependencies.
 Understanding how a large codebase works is hard — for new developers, reviewers, and even the people who wrote it.

-**Helix transforms any codebase into a queryable knowledge graph.** Upload a ZIP or connect a GitHub repo, and Helix parses every file with tree-sitter AST analysis, builds a Neo4j relationship graph, generates semantic embeddings, and lets you explore and query your code with natural language.
+**Helix transforms any codebase into a queryable knowledge graph.** Upload a ZIP or connect a GitHub repo, and Helix parses every file with tree-sitter AST analysis, builds a Neo4j relationship graph, and lets you explore and query your code with natural language.

 Unlike RAG-based code assistants that search text, **Helix reasons over structure** — function call graphs, class inheritance, module dependencies, and import chains — giving answers that understand *how* your code actually works.